akshsgaur/SoftwareEngineeringManagement/README.md

-Quality control and filtering of cellular data Analysis of mitochondrial gene expression and dysfunction markers Investigation of Alzheimer's disease progression using Braak staging Machine learning models to identify key features associated with dementia
+Quality control and filtering of cellular data Analysis of mitochondrial gene expression and dysfunction markers Investigation of Alzheimer's disease progression using Braak staging Machine learning models to identify key features associated with dementia.

 **Data Sources**
 The project uses three primary datasets from the CELLxGENE Census: